zephyrproject-rtos/zephyr/doc/guides/modules.rst

 order to avoid reinventing the wheel and to reuse as much well-established, mature code as possible when it makes sense.
 In the context of Zephyr's build system those are called *modules*.
-These modules must be integrated with the Zephyr build system, which is described in more detail in other sections on this page.
+These modules must be integrated with the Zephyr build system, as described in more detail in other sections on this page.

-There are several categories of external projects that Zephyr depends on,
+Zephyr depends on several categories of modules, including:
-including:

 - Debugger integration
 - Silicon vendor Hardware Abstraction Layers (HALs)